FluxML/MacroTools.jl/docs/src/pattern-matching.md

 If you want to match quoted symbols and happen to know that Julia's parser parses them as `QuoteNode` then you might try `@capture(ex, s_QuoteNode)` and discover that it never matches.
 This is because expressions are normalized before being matched against the pattern.
-And `QuoteNode` get normalized to `quote` so to match a quoted symbol you will need `@capture(ex, s_quote) && s.args[1] isa Symbol`
+And `QuoteNode` gets normalized to `quote` so to match a quoted symbol you will need `@capture(ex, s_quote) && s.args[1] isa Symbol`

 ### Unions